xanoxt/api-docs/whitepapers/cyber•Chain.md

 Proposed economics model disintermediate conventional ad model there users are sold to advertiser and enable any business or people or robot benefit from pure peer-to-peer interactions which bring value for every involved participant.

-_Free Market of Indexing_
+_Free Market of Indexing and Auditing_.
+Everybody can connect any blockchain or content-addressable protocol.
+Decentralized approach to indexing and auditing create opportunity for those who want to earn on the contributions to cyber•chain.
+Proposed solution is not more than a way to _outsource_ this complicated and unstructured efforts for the entire community.

-_Free Market of Linking_.
+_Free Market of Answering.
 After all we have recent advances in machine learning enable to reason about a piece of data quite well.
 All this algorithms require enormous highly distributed computation which as nearly impossible to achieve in a trestles consensus computer.
 With current state of blockchain technology implementing this algorithms inside decentralized computational network seems unfeasible.
-What we need is to find a way to _outsource_ this computation for the entire community.
+We find a way to _outsource_ this computation for the entire community.

-_Free Market of Curation and Auditing

-_Open Semantic Core_.
-Click-through information is stored on chain.
-Every time a user follow a link positive voting transaction is broadcasted e.g. with grade 1\.
-Voting on a protocol level is a number in a range from -100 to 100\.
-Thus application developers has a tool to implement different grades for different kind of interactions.
-Such design is crucial to train the model and acquire a data about search popularity of semantic core and its volume.
-Currently search engines are very careful in revealing this information because this information is the most important part of ranking.
-We want to change that.
-Every time a user click on a snippet developer earn fair portion of emission and on chain model is trained.
-Application acquire the more rank the more rank acquired by its links.
-The more cyber•rank acquired - the more revenue streams for application developer.

-_Free Market of Answering

 _Self Hosted Search API_.
-Available for everybody $5 - 1000 запросов у Гугл.
-30 requests a month for avarage users.
-The on should not store we entire index.
-It is possible to process (let us say without) some chain starting from a trusted part and cache only the most relevant and new documents thus limiting volume of stored information.
-This approach enable effective using of offline search
+Everybody can deploy self hosted API.
+In comparison with what Google offer ($5 per 1000 answers).
+Our solution can be much more cost effective for high performant applications.
+One node can process at least 10k queries per second in a read-only mode.
+That is about 1B requests per month.
+That is about 100 times cheaper ($0,05 per 1000 answers) even if payback period of search and evaluation appliance ($50k) will be one month.
+In reality affordable payback period is about 10 months.
+Thus self-hosted search in theory can be 1000x more cost effective than Google offering.

 ## Conclusion